The Vendi Score: A Diversity Evaluation Metric for Machine Learning: Experiments

 \section{Experiments}

-We used the Vendi Score, which we now denote by \acrshort{VS} for the rest of this section, to evaluate the diversity of generative models of molecules, an application where diversity plays an important role in enabling discovery.
+We illustrate the Vendi Score, which we now denote by \acrshort{VS} for the rest of this section, on synthetic data to illustrate that it captures intuitive notions of diversity, and then apply it to a variety of setting in \gls{ML}.
+We used \acrshort{VS} to evaluate the diversity of generative models of molecules, an application where diversity plays an important role in enabling discovery.
 We compare \acrshort{VS} to IntDiv, a function of the average similarity:

-We found that unlike IntDiv, \acrshort{VS} is effective at capturing diversity.
+We found that \acrshort{VS} identifies some model weaknesses that are not detected by IntDiv.
 We also applied \acrshort{VS} to generative models of images, and decoding algorithms of text, where we found it confirms what we know about diversity in those applications.
-We also used \acrshort{VS} to measure mode collapse in \glspl{GAN} and datasets.
-Unlike the usual metrics for measuring mode collapse, \acrshort{VS} makes it possible to evaluate mode collapse without needing labels.
-Furthermore, \acrshort{VS} revealed that current metrics for measuring mode collapse are insufficient in that, unlike \acrshort{VS}, they do not capture fine-grained notions of diversity.
+We also used \acrshort{VS} to measure mode collapse in \glspl{GAN} and datasets and show that it reveals finer-grained distinctions in diversity than current metrics for measuring mode collapse.
 Finally, we used \acrshort{VS} to analyze the diversity of several image, text, and molecule datasets, gaining insights into the diversity profile of those datasets.
 (Implementation details are provided in Appendix~\ref{app:implementation_details}.)